wzulfikar/lifelog/programming/php/tgl-summer-workshop---location-based-advertisement.md

 Users can login via oAuth provider like Facebook, GitHub, Twitter, etc. At the moment, users can only login via FB.

+use http:\/\/www.latlong.net to find lat & long of nearby